h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `nfolds <data-science/algo-params/nfolds.html>`__:  Number of folds for k-fold cross-validation of the models in the AutoML run.
 Defaults to 5.
 Use 0 to disable cross-validation; this will also disable Stacked Ensembles (thus decreasing the overall best model performance).

+- `balance_classes <algo-params/algo-params/balance_classes.html>`__: Specify whether to oversample the minority classes to balance the class distribution.
+This option is not enabled by default and can increase the data frame size.
+This option is only applicable for classification.
+Majority classes can be undersampled to satisfy the **max\_after\_balance\_size** parameter.

 -  `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specifies the metric to use for early stopping of the grid searches and individual models.
 Defaults to ``"AUTO"``.
 The available options are:

     - ``AUTO``: This defaults to ``logloss`` for classification, ``deviance`` for regression